marciprete/spring-boot-keycloak-policy-enforcer/README.md

 > [!WARNING]<br>
 > **If you are using nickname**: Be very careful, because keycloak adapter will **only** search for resources
 > with this value as resource name, and it will **skip the search by path**!
+> Therefore, if the resource name is not defined in Keycloak, or it is not the same, the permission id will always be null
+> and the policy enforcement will DENY the access.

 ## Keycloak Settings Generator